onelettershor2/infiniteFlightJava/README.md

 # Infinite Flight Connect API - For Java
 This repo will allow you to connect to the Infinite Flight Connect API (Connect API) in Java with ease.

-## How to install into an Eclipse project
+## How to use in an Eclipse project
 Implementing this into your project is quite simple!

 1. Download the .jar file which will be needed to refrence this repo. **If you need help with this, view [this](#How-to-install)**